shibing624/agentica/README_EN.md

 **actionflow**: A Human-Centric Framework for Large Language Model Agent Workflows

-`ActionFlow` is an LLM-driven workflow building tool that supports the following features:
+`Actionflow` is an LLM-driven workflow building tool that supports the following features:

 - Writing workflows in standard JSON files using natural language (prompts)
 - Workflows support not only multiple prompt commands but also tool calls (tool_calls)